 The actual stones should be designed to ensure cost-effective and environmentally sound use of this valuable product.

-We would suggest 600x400 as a typical ashlar and 900x600 as a maximum.
+We would suggest 600mmx400mm as a typical ashlar and 900mmx600mm as a maximum.
 Even at these sizes, assuming 50mm thick, the weight respectively at approximately 2,300kg per cubic metre would be 27.6kg and 62.1kg.
-If the stones are designed at a size larger than the average block size (see latest mine report), then the production will have a higher carbon footprint through additional wastage and may need a longer lead in period.
+If the stones are designed at a size larger than the average block size (see latest mine report), then the production will have a higher carbon footprint through additional wastage which may increase cost and need a longer lead in period.

 The cladding and stones should be designed to avoid uneven washing of the façade by rainwater, traditionally this was achieved using projecting stones and drips.
 Biological soiling is becoming more prevalent as air quality improves in inner cities but is a visual issue and unlikely to cause any damage to the stone, see section 4.3 Soiling Patterns, Natural stone masonry in modern Scottish construction.
 Staining of stonework can also be caused by moisture from the backing structure and rising damp so the location of cavity trays and the dpc needs to be carefully considered.